okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-lifecycle-mgmt-overview/index.md

 * Configures the authentication policy and the groups of Acme employees with various access levels to the OktReward app

-* Imports user profiles from Okta to the OktReward app.
+* Imports user profiles from Okta to the OktReward app

 * Tests signing in to the OktReward app with existing Okta credentials to verify the authentication flow